kube-rs/website/docs/controllers/testing.md

 !!! note "Classification Subjectivity"

-    The classification and re-use of these test terms is partially subjective.
-Variant approaches are discussed below.
+    This classification and terminology re-use herein is partially subjective.
+Variant approaches are discussed.
 ## Unit Tests

 The basic unit `#[test]`.
 Typically composed of individual test function in a __tests only__ module inlined in files containing what you want to test.